 Equipment:

-• Spray Dryers: For converting liquid flavors into powdered forms.
+• Spray Dryers: Especially for transforming liquid flavors to powdered structures.

 1. Encapsulation